algoasylum/ExploringTheUnseen/Posts/LinePlots-rural-2020.md

 <img src="../code/images/rural_pm2.5_2city_line.png"  /><br>
 Fig 3: PM2.5 values for Mussoorie and Coimbatore.

 Lets consider `Mussoorie`, a hill station in the north and `Coimbatore`, a city in the South.
-One would assume Mussoorie to be far less polluted compared to a Coimbatore.
-However the margins are quite colse between them!
+One would assume Mussoorie to be far less polluted compared to  Coimbatore.
+However the margins are quite close between them!
 Mussoorie shows a reduction in PM2.5 levels as we enter April and sudden rise in May, reducing again in June.
-It is to be moted that Mussoorie is the only city to falls below under WHO levels from all the cites considered.
+It is to be noted that Mussoorie is the only city to falls below under WHO levels from all the cites considered.
 Coimbatore shows a minuscule reduction during Lockdown and large swing towards the end of July, mostly like being data collection errors.

 ## Hill Station Vs Industrial Area